Anatomy & Physiology Vacation Scholarship

 - Non- Trust

 The work performed is not for credit but a report of the work is required at the end of the scholarship period.
-The scholarship covers research projects conducted within laboratories of the Department of Anatomy and Neuroscience.
+The scholarship covers research projects conducted within laboratories of the Department of Anatomy and Physiology.

 The scholarships can be held for 4-6 weeks by arrangement with your supervisor.
 In the Vacation Scholarship, the student will work in their supervisor’s laboratory on the design, execution and analysis of a series of experiments.
 It is important that a student first obtain the agreement of a supervisor before completing this form.